 Yes, I have read a great many of the documents pre-Nicea.
 If you read my book review on

-Anthony Buzzard, you will see that I show how the trinity developed in Christian history.
+, you will see that I show how the trinity developed in Christian history.
 I think some of the early writers probably would not have held to a strictly trinitarian view, but would have left the Spirit out of that equation.
-I my paper I do not actually deal with this, but only with the deity of Jesus.
+In my paper I do not actually deal with this, but only with the deity of Jesus.

 Many Christian doctrines developed over time.
 Some I do not agree with, others I do.

-It can be tricky, but not much of this is strictly salvivic in nature.
+It can be tricky, but very little of these differences have much to do with salvivic theology.
 Not sure God is as worried about the details as we are...but that is just my opinion.
 People who study and teach theology desperately disagree with me on this.

 Thanks for responding to my email regarding the 'Binitarian' view of God in pre-nicea times.
 I have come to espouse the binitarian view myself after much Scriptural study and find it uplifting to know that there were early Chrisatians that believed the same.

 I have no trouble accepting "Trinitarians" as sincere and genuine Christians (yet in error) but I have experienced nothing but rejection and contempt by almost all Trinitarians who view me as either a heretic or someone who needs to be saved!